joakimk/testbot/README.markdown

-Speedup RSpec by running in parallel on multiple CPUs on muliple computers.
+Speedup RSpec and Cucumber by running in parallel on multiple CPUs on muliple computers.

-**NOTE: This is very much a work in progress.**

-This borrows alot of ideas from parallel_specs and will probably be part of it in one way or another.
-I'm currently looking into adding a testbot requester to parallel_specs at: [http://github.com/joakimk/parallel_specs/tree/testbot](http://github.com/joakimk/parallel_specs/tree/testbot).

 Concept
 ====